Telecominfraproject/oopt-gnpy/docs/excel.rst

 - **Node A** is mandatory.
 Name of the ROADM node (as listed in Nodes sheet).
   Must be a 'ROADM' (Type attribute in Node sheet), its number of occurence may be equal to its degree.

 - **Node Z** is mandatory.
 Egress direction from the *Node A* ROADM site.
-Multiple Links between the same Node A and NodeZ is not supported.
+Multiple parallel links between the same ``Node A`` and ``Node Z`` are supported.
+ROADM degree definitions are matched with the corresponding links according to their row order.
+  For parallel links, the generated JSON topology contains a degree association between the corresponding ROADM degrees.
+This association allows the two directions of the same parallel link pair to be identified during network processing.

 - **per degree target power (dBm)** (optional).
   If filled it must contain a value in dBm corresponding to :ref:`per_degree_pch_out_db<roadm_json_instance>` on the **Node Z** degree.